sadiagit/FlashCardApp/README.md

 docker pull sadiaboksh/myflashcard:latest
 ```

 and then run `docker-compose up`.
-You need the docker-compose_github_image.yaml from the repo and copy it to a different dierctory and open cmd in that dierctory.
+You need the docker-compose_github_image.yaml from the repo and copy it to a different directory and open cmd in that directory.

-Once the app is up and running in docker, you can shut it down by enter Ctrl+C in the cmd
+Once the app is up and running in docker, you can shut it down by enter Ctr+C in the cmd
-To restart the alrady installed app run `docker-compose start` and to stop it `docker-compose stop`
+To restart the already installed app run `docker-compose start` and to stop it `docker-compose stop`

 # App Demo